MakeWeirdMusic/MakeWeirdMusic.github.io/_posts/discover/2016-11-30-moulettes.markdown

 AG: What are some of the parameters that you put into play that are unique?
 I'm thinking around Ruth Skipper and her electric bassoon, the kind of instrumentation that you have, the vocal harmonies...
 What are some of the things you guys use to make your music sound like it's not a regurgitation of something else?
 {: .interviewer }

-HM: Well, I suppose one really fortunate thing for me is that my dad, [Alan Miller&nbsp;<i class="non-mwm fa fa-external-link-square"></i>](http://www.alanmillerguitars.co.uk/), is a luthier.
+HM: Well, I suppose one really fortunate thing for me is that my dad, [Alan Miller&nbsp;<i class="non-mwm far fa-external-link-square"></i>](http://www.alanmillerguitars.co.uk/), is a luthier.
 He's always been really great in that he's made me these custom instruments.
 {: .interviewee }

 OA: Look at this beautiful guitar...